 4. local anesthesia alone (single tooth extraction can usually be done same day with local anesthesia and/or nitrous oxide sedation).

-Dr. Vigna needs to determine if the procedure can be performed in the office or if the Hospital may be a better option for you.
+Dr. Vigna needs to determine if the procedure can be performed in the office.
 Instructions for surgery need to be given such as need for escort and when to stop eating and drinking prior.
 You may need antibiotics prior to surgery if you have an infection in your mouth or if you have certain heart conditions such as a prosthetic heart valve.
 The consultation also allows for a proper informed consent process.

 No, continue taking your current medications until you are advised by your family doctor or Dr. Vigna.
 We will work directly with your family doctor to determine what is best for you.